Gkuran/Gkuran/README.md

 # Hello there...

-💻 Desenvolvedor Fullstack com foco em Front-end
+💻 Fullstack Developer with a focus on Front-end
-🚀 Apaixonado por construção de interfaces escaláveis e design systems
+🚀 Passionate about building scalable interfaces and design systems

 ---